 Total Debt Amount

-The amount of debt a person has can hurt or help credit scores.
+The amount of Personal debt has can hurt or help credit scores.
 This category focuses on your debt to credit ratio.
 If you have a credit card with a spending limit of $5,000 that has a balance of $4,000, your credit utilization ratio would be very high.

 Ideally, your debt should not exceed thirty percent of your available credit.
 If you can afford to do so, pay more than the minimum on your credit card bills.
 Learning how to control your spending can significantly help you get a higher credit limit.